Ten Steps to Home Ownership

 Lastly, consider your needs in several years.
 If you'll need a larger home, maybe now is the time to buy a bigger house rather than moving or expanding in the future.
 If you expect your income to increase, perhaps you should consider a more expensive home financed with a loan program where monthly payments increase in the future.

 Where should you look?

-downtown office areas.
+All neighborhoods and communities have a special nature that gives them identity and value.
+One community may be well known for historic homes while another offers both suburban living as well as easy access to downtown office areas.
 Start your home searchwith Del-co today!
 There is no obligation.
 Our powerful search engine is free!

 How do you find a house?

 Some buyers like to search REALTOR.com® by looking at listings on the basis of location or price; others prefer to have a local REALTOR® suggest properties; and many buyers prefer both approaches.

-it's important to target your search.
+Regardless of your choice, it's important to target your search.
 By using basic measures such as general location and affordability, you can refine your search and focus on homes that offer the most desirable features.

 Step 5: Choose a Home